Skip to main content

 The role of androgens in endometrial health is a topic of ongoing scientific inquiry, revealing a fascinating paradox.
 In many scenarios, androgens appear to exert antiproliferative effects on the endometrium, potentially counteracting estrogen-driven growth.
 This protective aspect is supported by observations in some clinical settings and animal models where androgens can induce endometrial atrophy.

-Conversely, epidemiological data suggest an association between elevated systemic androgen levels and an increased risk of (EC).
+Conversely, epidemiological data suggest an association between elevated systemic androgen levels and an increased risk of endometrial cancer (EC).
 However, research also identifies androgen receptors as potential therapeutic targets in EC, with some studies indicating anti-proliferative activities of androgens in specific endometrial cancer cell lines.
 This dichotomy underscores the critical importance of context ∞ including dose, duration of exposure, concurrent hormonal therapies (especially estrogen and progesterone), and individual genetic predispositions ∞ in determining the ultimate endometrial response to androgen signaling.

 • Receptor Diversity ∞ The existence of AR-A and AR-B isoforms, alongside their interaction with co-activators and co-repressors, creates a complex regulatory landscape.